TEAC TN-5BB Review

 CONCLUSION

-Beautifully built and finished Teac’s TN-5BB turntable was visually attractive, leveraging every little feature of these complex contraptions for maximum advantage – even its feet look good!
+Beautifully built and finished, Teac’s TN-5BB turntable was visually attractive, leveraging every little feature of these complex contraptions for maximum advantage – even its feet look good!
 The only thing missing was a flashing stroboscope.
-I found it lovely to use as well, the motorised arm lift/lower engineered to perfection, the plinth solid and steady.
+I also found it lovely to use; the motorized arm lift/lower was engineered to perfection, and the plinth was solid and steady.

 MEASURED PERFORMANCE

-The arm had a strong first bending mode at 100Hz and a third-order related harmonic peak at 300Hz, our analysis made with a Bruel&Kjaer accelerometer on the headshell shows.
+The arm had a strong first bending mode at 100Hz and a third-order related harmonic peak at 300Hz, shown in our analysis with a Bruel&Kjaer accelerometer on the headshell.

-The turntable measured very well but the arm was mediocre, due to main bending mode resonances in the light, undamped alloy tube.
-NK
+The turntable measured very well, but the arm was mediocre due to main bending mode resonances in the light, undamped alloy tube.

 Moving magnet cartridges can be connected up balanced, as shown in our diagram of the Teac.
-Whether the screening can, earthed to the left (green pin) channel, produces slight hum or buzz depends upon surrounding conditions.
-The turntable must be kept away from other mains powered equipment and also away from (or outside of) a ring-main induction loop or lighting circuit with dimmers.
+Whether the screening can, earth to the left (green pin) channel, produces a slight hum or buzz depends upon surrounding conditions.
+The turntable must be kept from other mains-powered equipment and away from (or outside of) a ring-main induction loop or lighting circuit with dimmers.
 These set up fields that can be heard as buzz, even when earthing arrangements are correct.

 The phono sockets float electrically on the Teac; they are not earthed.